jhoodsmith/blog-source/content/posts/starting-from-scratch.md

 $ bin/rpsec --init
 ```

-Add library files to `lib`, as this is automatically added to the Ruby
+Create your files in `lib`, as this directory is automatically added to the Ruby
 `LOAD_PATH` when running RSpec.